Free Ohio State Records Search: Divorce, Warrants, Arrests

 Inmate records in Ohio usually contain details like parole status, name, and inmate ID number.
 This information is crucial for others to know to determine whether the inmate in question deserves a second chance upon release depending on the severity of their crime.

-Find Someone Who Was Arrested or Serving Jail Time in Ohio
+Find Someone Who Was Arrested or Is Serving Jail Time in Ohio

 For instance, the Ohio County Detention Center inmate list uses JailTracker, a program that lets people type in a captcha code before commencing their research.
 Users can search by name or by clicking the “View More” button next to a listed inmate.

-Another way someone can locate an inmate is via VINE, a website that provides notifications of an inmate’s custody status.
+Another way someone can locate an inmate is via VINELink, a website that provides notifications of an inmate’s custody status.

-How to Find & Use Prison Inmate Finders (State & Federal)
+How To Find Ohio Prison Inmates (State & Federal)

-The Ohio DRC operates 28 correctional institutions.
-Those wanting to find someone in one of those prisons can check out its Offender Search tool.
+The Ohio Department of Rehabilitation & Corrections operates 28 correctional institutions.
+Those wanting to find someone in one of those prisons can check out its Offender Search Tool.
 Users can search inmates by name, county, zip code, or offender number.
 It has a parole violator lookup feature, too.

 Federal prisons can be located through the Federal Bureau of Prisons (BOP).
-People can use its inmate locator to search for someone by name and related demographics or institution number.
+People can use its inmate locator to search for a prisoner by name and related demographics or institution number.
 Someone can also narrow their search by state.

 Prison Inmate Communication

 After finding their loved ones, many people like to keep in touch with them regularly.
-The Ohio DRC system offers three correspondence methods: packages, letters, and email.
+The Ohio Department of Rehabilitation and Corrections system offers three correspondence methods: packages, letters, and email.

-• Packages– Ohio DRC inmates are allowed to place sundry and food orders from vendors like Walkenhorsts and Union Supply Direct.
+• Packages: Ohio Department of Rehabilitation and Corrections inmates are allowed to place sundry and food orders from vendors like Walkenhorsts and Union Supply Direct.
 (They use flyers and catalogs provided by their facility to place such orders.)
 Their friends and relatives can place orders on their behalf as long as they abide by the guidelines outlined in Rule 5120-9-33.

 Visiting an Ohio Inmate

-Before visiting an inmate, individuals have to fill out an application as well as turn in paperwork authorizing any visiting minors.
+Before visiting an inmate, individuals have to fill out an Visitor’s Application Form as well as turn in paperwork authorizing any visiting minors.
 Each correctional facility has its own rules regarding in-person visits, so prospective visitors can consult this institution list to contact a specific facility.

-The Ohio DRC also provides video visitations through JPay kiosks placed in each correctional institution.
+The Ohio Department of Rehabilitation and Corrections also provides video visitations through JPay kiosks placed in each correctional institution.
 This option is available every day of the week, plus costs and procedures differ from facility to facility.

 Sending Money to an Inmate

 Inmates can only receive money from approved visitors.
-Ohio DRC inmates have personal accounts from where they can receive money via telephone, mail, or online:
+Ohio Department of Rehabilitation and Corrections inmates have personal accounts from where they can receive money via telephone, mail, or online:

 The telephone and online options come with various transaction fees.